Akthiha/tic_tac_toe_proj1/readMe.md

 - Refactorizing and proper comments

 Current version
--Render a game in the browser
+- Render a game in the browser
--Switch turns between more than one player (2 player playing on a single computer) -Design logic for winning & visually display which player won -Design logic for a draw game & visually display when there is a draw -Include separate HTML / CSS / JavaScript files
+- Switch turns between more than one player (2 player playing on a single computer)
+- Design logic for winning & visually display which player won
+- Design logic for a draw game & visually display when there is a draw
+- Include separate HTML / CSS / JavaScript files
--Stick with KISS (Keep It Simple Stupid) principles -Use Javascript for DOM manipulation
+- Stick with KISS (Keep It Simple Stupid) principles
+- Use Javascript for DOM manipulation
--Deploy your game online, where the rest of the world can access it -Use semantic markup for HTML and CSS (adhere to best practices)
+- Deploy your game online, where the rest of the world can access it
+- Use semantic markup for HTML and CSS (adhere to best practices)

 Future Updates
 To add game modes